Using the Special Collections

 Requesting Photographs for Publication

-Should you need an image from one of our books for publication, please contact the Special Collections Librarian.
+Should you need an image from one of our books for publication, please refer to our Rights & Reproduction Policy, and contact the Special Collections Librarian.
 The researcher is responsible for obtaining permissions for use of any copyrighted material.
 Columbia University has a helpful guide to copyright law at http://copyright.columbia.edu.